nyanp/nyaggle/docs/source/tutorial/experiment.rst

                           sample_submission=sample_df)

-The ``run_experiment`` API will perform cross validation and store artifacts to the logging directory.
+The ``run_experiment`` API will perform cross-validation and store artifacts to the logging directory.
 You will see the output files stored as follows:

 ::